-- No reset was performed for the system.
-The system issues a warning based on the tire inflation pressures stored during the last reset. - Inflation was not carried out according to specifications.
+No reset was performed for the system.
+The system issues a warning based on the tire inflation pressures stored during the last reset.

-A Check Control message is displayed.
+Inflation was not carried out according to specifications.

 The tire inflation pressure has fallen below the level of the last reset.